 The artistic legacy of Antonín Dvořák is one of the fundamental pillars of European cultural heritage.
-People of today, worn out by the frenzied stampede of the early 21st century and by the reign of omnipresent flashy consumerism, may perceive Dvořák’s humane and kind music as a solid rock that brings unquestionable value and a return to the roots.
+People of today, worn out by the frenzied stampede of the 21st century and by the reign of omnipresent flashy consumerism, may perceive Dvořák’s humane and kind music as a solid rock that brings unquestionable value and a return to the roots.

 During his lifetime, Dvořák became one of the most significant symphonists and composers of oratorio and chamber music in Europe.
 Beginning in the 1880s, his music was played by first-class performers in the most celebrated music hubs in many European countries, the United States of America, Canada, Russia and Australia.
 Towards the end of his life, Dvořák was often referred to as the grandest music composer alive.